Giovvvvva/test/README.md

 ---

-- Git log
+Git log
+- `git log`
-- Git branche and checkout
+Git branche and checkout
 - `git branche -a`

-- Our commit convention:
+Our commit convention:
-- - "Add exercise 1.1.1", "Change Function for exercise 1.2." etc.
+- "Add exercise 1.1.1", "Change Function for exercise 1.2." etc.
-- - Convention is important here!
+- Convention is important here!
 Use caps for the first word, always imperative, never past tense.
-- - And optional: Try to commit on every change and not on every whole Exercise sheet, it simplifies correction and rollbacks.
+- And optional: Try to commit on every change and not on every whole Exercise sheet, it simplifies correction and rollbacks.
-- - See examples on how to do and to don`t xD
+- See examples on how to do and to don`t xD